kellerben/dudle/README.md

    (see `config_sample.rb` for help) to start with a default configuration.
 3. The webserver needs the permission to write into the directory
-4. You need `.mo` files in order to use localisations.
+4. You need `.mo` files in order to use localisation.
    You have 2 possibilities:
    1. Run this small script to fetch the files from the main server: